houdini-toolkit/houdini-toolkit/README.md

 ## Inspiration

-If you like the framework, it will be very cool if you rate the repository with a star ★
+If you like the toolkit, it will be very cool if you rate the repository with a star ★

 <div id="license"></div>